OHDSI/CohortDiagnostics/inst/shiny/DiagnosticsExplorer/README.md

 shiny::runApp()
 ```

-The default data is file is intended to be placed in `data/MergedCohortDiagnosticsData.sqlite`.
+The default data file is intended to be placed in `data/MergedCohortDiagnosticsData.sqlite`.
 This can be changed to use a different database engine.

 ## Configuration using other